 \subsection{KGE Methods}

-Based on the score functions, KGE models can be categorized into diatance-based and semantic-mathcing-based \citep{wang2017knowledge}.
-Distance-based KGE methods model relations as linear transformations from head to tail entities.
-TransE \citep{bordes2013translating} is one of the distance-based KGE methods.
-It models relations as translations.
-Though it can model compositionality among different relations well, it fails to model some logical patterns such as symmetry.
-RotatE \citep{sun2019rotate} learns embeddings in a complex embedding space and models a relation as a rotation to improve model's expressiveness.
-Recent work has tried to model relations as scaling \citep{chao2020pairre} and reflection \citep{zhang2022knowledge} transformations to model particular relation patterns.
-Score functions in semantic-matching-based KGE methods, such as RESCAL \citep{lin2015learning}, calculated the similarities among triples in the embedding space.
-DistMult \citep{bordes2014semantic} adopts diagonal matrices to model relations to reduce model complexity.
-ComplEx \citep{trouillon2016complex} extends DistMult to a complex space for better model expressiveness, especially for asymmetric relations.
-TuckER \citep{balavzevic2019tucker} introduces a core tensor to allow more flexibilities in modeling relations.
-KGE models can capture logical patterns well when the embedding dimension is sufficiently large.
-Yet, they cannot offer satisfactory performance in a low-dimensional embedding space due to over-simplified score functions.
-In this work, we focus on applying GreenKGC on distance-based KGE as they are interpretable on what relation patterns to be modeled to achieve good performance in low dimensions.
+Distance-based KGE methods model relations as affine transformations from head entities to tail entities.
+For example, TransE \citep{bordes2013translating} models relations as translations, while RotatE \citep{sun2018rotate} models relations as rotations in the complex embedding space for better expressiveness on symmetric relations.
+Recent work has tried to model relations as scaling \citep{chao2021pairre} and reflection \citep{zhang2022knowledge} operations in order to handle particular relation patterns.
+Semantic-matching KGE methods, such as RESCAL \citep{lin2015learning} and DistMult \citep{bordes2014semantic}, formulate the scoring functions as similarities among head, relation, and tail embeddings.
+ComplEx~\citep{trouillon2016complex} extends such methods to a complex space for better expressiveness on asymmetric relations.
+Recently, TuckER~\citep{balazevic2019tucker} and AutoSF~\citep{zhang2020autosf} allow more flexibility in modeling similarities.
+Though KGE methods are simple, they often require a high-dimensional embedding space to be expressive.